robertwenner/comics/doc/social.md

 * from that details page, copy client key, client secret, and access token to your configuration file

+You can enable two-factor authentication in Mastodon and this code can still toot for you.

 Configure your comic settings like this:

 ```json